By Andrew Catania

 Yes.
-My solo stuff, especially with my co-writer Erik, my lead guitar player is the stuff we do it could cover something like very Zeppelin like ‘73 to the most aggressive stuff on the planet.
-That’s what I like about how we write, it gives me room to move in other directions.
-What was a conscious decision with Smash was to make sure this record had a lot of diversity and all songs got the same attention.
+My solo stuff, especially with my co-writer Erik, my lead guitar player is the stuff we do it could cover something like very Zeppelin like ‘73 to the boldest thing on the planet.
+That’s what I like about how we write; it gives me room to move in other directions.
+What was a conscious decision with Smash was to make sure this record had a lot of diversity and all songs got the same attention?
 It was a beginning and end and some stuff in there you know, Kix is for kids, that kind of thing.
 It was way different.
-It took a while to record this record to write it and everything.
-We wrote so much music and every time we thought we were onto something he would show me something else and I would go nope that’s number one now.
-So this was constantly happening and the songs just kept getting better and better and I’m able to do a lot more with my solo music, talk about things.
-You know a little more mind expanding per say or just stretch you know the light and the dark and the colors to change to ebb and flow, everything.
+It took a while to record this album to write it and everything.
+We wrote so much music, and every time we thought we were onto something he would show me something else, and I would go nope that’s number one now.
+So this was constantly happening, and the songs just kept getting better and better, and I’m able to do a lot more with my solo music, talk about things.
+You know a little more mind expanding per say or just stretch you know the light and the dark and the colors to change to ebb and flow everything.
 We wanted this record to have everything.
-It was just like the EP and that’s where we made sure we were conscious that there was a lot of breathing room in most of this material.
+It was just like the EP, and that’s where we made sure we were conscious that there was a lot of breathing room in most of this material.
 That it just wasn’t cluttered and there was room to breathe like the EP you know or at least other songs that I wrote back in the day.

 Yes, I’ve got to clarify something.
 Beau Hill mixed and mastered one song.
-We couldn’t get him to the full project so we pretty much took that schematic from I Can’t Take It and we just went from there but I still have a song in the can that he mixed and mastered.
+We couldn’t get him to the full project, so we pretty much took that schematic from I Can’t Take It, and we just went from there but I still have a song in the can that he mixed and mastered.
 We tried everything with this record there was no stone left unturned when it came to this, ideas and just being diverse.
 Like Physical Graffiti or something.
-I wasn’t trying to accomplish Physical Graffiti otherwise, there would have been 20 songs.
+I wasn’t trying to accomplish Physical Graffiti.
+Otherwise, there would have been 20 songs.
 I had the 20 songs.
-I get to stretch more with my solo stuff and a song like Ten Miles Wide is going to be the video single before the record is released.
+I get to stretch more with my solo stuff, and a song like Ten Miles Wide is going to be the video single before the record is released.
 We start shooting in about a week.
-That is definitely Erik my guitar player channeling Robbin Crosby without a doubt.
+That is Erik my guitar player channeling Robbin Crosby without a doubt.
 It is something Robbin would have come up with without a doubt, you know.
 Right out of the box you know, smack, Ratt!
 You know what, what can I say, my voice, it doesn’t matter if it’s me doing an industrial record without the Charlie Vortex it’s still my voice and that’s cool but I don’t try to change my voice to suit anything I just try different things and see where it takes me.
-It’s like a road trip and you don’t know where you’re going until you get there.
+It’s like a road trip, and you don’t know where you’re going until you get there.
 We’re happy with it though we accomplished it.
 I’ve only released the lyrics on two records.
-One was Detonator which I was really reluctant to do and Smash.
-On Smash I was really glad I put the lyrics on there because there’s really a lot going on in that record lyrically that people will really open their eye’s to instead of having their eye’s bleeding.
-You know there’s a lot going on in that record inside an obvious tune like Lollipop or something.
-I have to have something really fun in there.
-This stuff is pretty interesting, to say the least you know
+One was Detonator which I was reluctant to do and Smash.
+On Smash I was thrilled I put the lyrics on there because a lot is going on in that record lyrically that people will open their eye’s to instead of having their eye’s bleeding.
+You know a lot is going on in that record inside a distinct tune like Lollipop or something.
+I have to have something entertaining in there.
+This stuff is interesting, to say the least you know

 Absolutely!
 Working with Erik how is that different from working with Warren with songwriting and guitars?